 Current Research Projects

-• Deep Learning on Sparse Data and Models (Graphs): Accuracy and Scalability both are big problems for running machine learning in graph-type data.
+- Deep Learning Systems on Sparse Data and Models (Graphs): Accuracy and Scalability both are big problems for running machine learning in graph-type data.
 Recent advances in deep learning have seen great accuracy and scalability on image and sequence data, but not on graph data.
 The graph data model is envisioned to be a universal data model to represent non-image, non-sequence type data.
 Hence, running deep learning on graph data can be very useful to identify important information, and take the frontier of machine learning to new heights.
 We are exploring our strengths in the graph domain to identify opportunities for accuracy and scalability in a distributed setup.
 The framework is envisioned to be a graph learning system.
 A very basic prototype is available for handling sparsity as a first-class citizen in data and model, and a Paper is under review now.
 More work is in progress now.

-• Unified Graph Analytics at Scale: A distributed Graph analytics engine that is envisioned to be a unified framework for running graph batch and stream analytics both in evolving and static graphs.
+- Unified Graph Analytics at Scale: A distributed Graph analytics engine that is envisioned to be a unified framework for running graph batch and stream analytics both in evolving and static graphs.
 This framework should be able to handle diverse classes of graphs, including social graphs, property graphs, provenance graphs, RDF or semantic graphs, etc. It should provide data analysis on various types of windows, and non-windows efficiently, with similar programming experience.
-See our conference and journal version of GraphOne to get an idea of our baseline single-node system.
+Please look at our conference and journal version of GraphOne to get an idea of our baseline single-node system.
 We now have a distributed version of GraphOne available.
 We now also support Windows.
 A paper is under review now, while more work is in progress.

-• Storage Systems Research: Data explosion has led to many advances in data-led discovery, and the 21st century is all about data.
+- Storage Systems Research: Data explosion has led to many advances in data-led discovery, and the 21st century is all about data.
 Can you imagine how those data will be analyzed, if they can’t fit in memory?
 This requires an intelligent Storage system.
-Our team has in-depth academic and industrial expertise in handling large data utilizing the NoSQL data stores and combining them with the recent hardware technologies, such as NVMe Flash drives, Solid-State-Drives (SSDs), and Non-volatile or persistent Memories (NVMs).
+Our team has in-depth academic and industrial expertise in handling large data utilizing the NoSQL data stores and combining them with recent hardware technologies, such as NVMe Flash drives, Solid-State-Drives (SSDs), and Non-volatile or persistent Memories (NVMs).
 We have proposed changes in the end-to-end storage stack starting from user-space data store to kernel-level modules.
 Our current work is exploring NVM for emerging applications, as well as working on modifying the storage stack to find a rightful place for NVM.
-Do you have an idea that can utilize the persistency property of NVM in a better way, you will be eagerly welcomed.
+Do you have an idea that can utilize the persistency property of NVM in a better way, you will be eagerly welcome.

-• Bring your Research Problems: The Data Lab welcomes any research questions that you are excited about in the broader field of Systems, Data Science, or analytics.
+- Bring your Research Problems: The Data Lab welcomes any research questions that you are excited about in the broader field of Systems, Data Science, or analytics.

 The following papers either have been published or are about to be published.
 Feel free to send me an email for the paper or the code.
 Many exciting works are in the pipeline that will be submitted soon to top-tier conferences and journals.
 If you are interested in knowing more about those papers, send me an email to initiate the discussion. * denotes the top-tier venues, that are extremely competitive to get in.